 What Makes an Outpatient Program Effective?

 What makes an outpatient program effective?
 Time.
-The more time a patient spends on treatment, the more likely they are to be successful after treatment ends.
-Unfortunately, simple isn’t the same as easy.
+The more time a patient spends in treatment, the more likely they are to be successful after treatment ends.
+Unfortunately, simple is not the same as easy.

 Committing to a program that lasts for months is incredibly challenging — particularly once a patient starts to feel better.
 As the treatment program begins to show results, many patients start to think about ending their time commitment early.
 The best programs, such as the one offered by Sunlight Recovery, include patient engagement options that keep people coming back.